Samantha Varriale

 How do I get tested?

-Your GP can arrange a blood test for vitamin D or it can be arranged privately via a Registered Nutritional Therapist as part of a consultation.
-It’s important to know your current level of vitamin D to determine the level of supplementation required; levels may be considered “normal” or “adequate”, but Nutritional Therapists aim for optimal levels of nutrients for the best possible health.
+It’s important to know your current level of vitamin D to determine the level of supplementation required.
+Whilst levels may be considered “normal” or “adequate”, Nutritional Therapists aim for optimal levels of nutrients for the best possible health.

 The content on this webpage is not intended to constitute or be a substitute for professional medical advice, diagnosis, or treatment.